carriercomm/contracts/agreements/general.md

-    1. At OKF's sole discretion, freelancers or contractors may be used in place of OKF employees in order to complete some or all of the Work.
-    2. OKF will not outsource the Work without your prior agreement, which must not be unreasonably withheld or delayed.
+    1. At OKF's sole discretion, freelancers or contractors may be used in place of OKF employees in order to complete some or all of the Work. must not be unreasonably withheld or delayed.

 7. ### Quality